balparda/fapfavorites/README.md

 ```

 The app will list the users, the favorites that were downloaded for the
-user, the tags you created, the duplicates.
+user, the tags you created, the duplicates, etc.

 If you are developing this software, run it with the `--development` flag
 so that the server (Django) will automatically reload the app when you